• Skip to main content

 Follow the exam instructions

-Make sure you review the instructions provided regarding how to complete the exam.
-Your exam facilitator will also review some common instructions before the exam starts, including:
+Make sure you review the instructions provided on the cover page of the exam regarding how to complete the exam.
+Announcements will be made to review some common instructions before the exam starts, including:

-- If you have any questions during the exam or must go to the washroom, raise your hand to alert the exam facilitator.
+• If you have any questions during the exam or must go to the washroom, raise your hand to alert an exam facilitator.

-- If you complete your exam early, raise your hand and stay seated until an exam facilitator collects your exam.
-If you complete your exam within the last 15 minutes of the allotted writing time, stay seated until all the exams have been collected.
+• If you complete your exam early, raise your hand and stay seated until an exam facilitator collects your exam.
+If you complete your exam within the last 15 minutes of the allotted writing time, you will not be permitted to leave the exam room and must remain seated until all of the written exam papers have been collected.

 Bring your photo ID